 Palermo is this year’s Italian City of Culture.
-The city has stunning architecture, beautiful churches and art that is the equal to that in Rome, but for me, Palermo’s gem is the baroque Oratory of the Rosario in Santa Cita.
+The city has stunning architecture, beautiful churches and art that is equal to that in many other parts of Italy, but for me, Palermo’s gem is the baroque Oratory of the Rosario in Santa Cita.

-Tucked away in a back street of the capital this exuberant masterpiece is often overlooked as one stumbles from one opulent Baroque creation to another in this very theatrical city.
-The flamboyance is all inside the building however, because the Oratory, by nature of what it was, had to be simple.
-Perhaps that is why is seems to be hidden from public view.
+Tucked away in a back street of the capital, this exuberant masterpiece is often overlooked as one stumbles from one opulent Baroque creation to the next in this very theatrical city.
+The flamboyance is all inside the building, because the Oratory, by its nature, had to be simple.
+Perhaps that is why it is often missed by visitors to Palermo.

-I first saw the Oratorio on the BBC series Unpacking Sicily, presented by art historian Andrew Graham-Dixon and chef Giorgio Locatelli, in 1912.
-As the presenters walked us into a room whose walls were covered with sparkling white putti climbing up and curling around pillars, playing with and teasing the allegorical statues I fell in love with the place.
+I first saw the Oratorio on the 1912 BBC series Unpacking Sicily, presented by art historian Andrew Graham-Dixon and chef Giorgio Locatelli.
+As the presenters walked us into a room whose walls were covered with sparkling white putti climbing and curling around pillars, playing with and teasing the allegorical statues I fell in love with the place.
 It seemed to me to be redolent of joy and happiness as the impossibly round and naked infants cavorted along the walls oblivious to saints or sinners.

 Giacomo Serpotta (1652-1732) the Sicilian artist responsible for the interior of the Oratory was a sculptor of genius whose work in stucco* produced a very distinctive style.
-In 1699 Serpotta, examples of whose work were sited all over Palermo, was commissioned to transform the Oratorio.
-According to art historian, Anthony Blunt, the sculptor was provided with a carefully worked out and artistically complex iconographical plan for the oratory.
+His work was already sited all over Palermo when he was commissioned in 1699 to transform the Oratorio and according to art historian Anthony Blunt, he was provided with an artistically complex iconographical plan for the oratory.

-In his use of stucco, he created a new art form that, according to Sacheverell Sitwell lifted a minor art “out of itself into an eminence of its own”.
-She considered his female figures to be the equivalent of portraits by Gainsborough.
+In his use of stucco, he created a new art form.
+Sacheverell Sitwell, who considered his female figures to be the equivalent of those in portraits by Gainsborough, states that the sculptor lifted a minor art “out of itself into an eminence of its own”.

 The altar in the Oratory is disappointing after the sheer gorgeousness of the walls.
-It was originally famous because of the painting by Caravaggio, Nativity with St. Francis and St. Lawrence (1609), a masterpiece which was stolen in 1969 but never recovered.
-It is presumed that the theft was the work of the Sicilian Mafia but despite a massive reward it has never been recovered and is still on the FBI files.
-The latest rumour is that it was shredded and fed to pigs.
+It was originally famous because it held a masterpiece by the great Caravaggio, a Nativity with St. Francis and St. Lawrence (1609), but this was stolen in 1969.
+It has never been recovered despite a massive reward being offered.
+It is presumed that the theft was the work of the Sicilian Mafia and the latest rumour is that it was shredded and fed to pigs.

 In 2015 a rather poor digital copy of the altarpiece was placed in the vacant space but it cannot be considered even a good copy.